Home » Engineering » civil engineering » What is a stone? Types of stone, testing performed on it, Properties and application of stone

 The following values are recommended for road works:

-4.Impact Test: The resistance of stones to impact is found by conducting tests in impacting testing machine (Fig. 2).
+4.Impact Test: The resistance of stones to impact is determined by conducting impact tests using a standardized impact testing machine (as shown in Fig. 2).
 It consists of a frame with guides in which a metal hammer weighing 13.5 to 15 kg can freely fall from a height of 380 mm.

 The recommended impact values for various works are: